Department of Labor Logo United States Department of Labor

 Retail sales workers

-Retail sales workers often stand for long periods and may need supervisory approval to leave the sales floor.
+Retail sales workers often stand for long periods and spend most of their time interacting with customers.

 Parts salespersons held about 267,900 jobs in 2023.
 The largest employers of parts salespersons were as follows: